Company Seven.

 Mercury symbolMercury

 Named for the Roman messenger god, who flew from Olympus on winged heels, this little planet flits back and forth from morning sky to evening sky several times a year.
 Unfortunately, it never strays far from the Sun in our sky, so it's tough to find in the glare.
-From the northern hemisphere, the best times to see it in the morning this year come in early September and late December, when it looks like a moderately bright star low in the southeast shortly before dawn.
+From the Northern hemisphere, the best times to see it in the morning this year come in early September and late December, when it looks like a moderately bright star low in the SouthEast shortly before dawn.
 In the evening, Mercury is best seen around the end of March.

 Venus symbolVenus

 Venus, the dazzling morning or evening star, outshines all the other stars and planets in the night sky.
-It's the brilliant "evening star" from the beginning of the year until early November.
+It's the brilliant "evening star" from the beginning of the year until early September.
 It then disappears in the Sun's glare for a few days, but emerges by mid-month as the "morning star."
-It flirts with Mars in April and early November, and then stages a spectacular pairing with Jupiter in the morning sky in early November.
+It flirts with Mars in April and early September, and then stages a spectacular pairing with Jupiter in the morning sky in early November.

 Mars symbolMars